top of page

 Definitions

-Vintage Class, any skill level – Restricted to machines 1986 or older; twin shock rear suspension; air cooled engine.
+Vintage Class is restricted to machines 1986 or older; twin shock rear suspension, air cooled engine.
+Junior skill level.

 (c)

-Promotion from the Advanced to the Expert class shall be optional even when the rider has qualified for reclassification.
+Promotion from the Trial 2 to the Trial 1 class shall be optional even when the rider has qualified for reclassification.

 (d)

 The #1 Plate will be awarded to the Championship Class winner.
-Numbers 2 through 5 will be awarded to the riders who finish in those positions in that class.
+Numbers 2 through the rest will be awarded to the riders who finish in those positions in that class.

 Licensing